-Every day, The Washington Consulting Group, Inc. (WCG) team members help safeguard the worldwide air traffic system.
+Every day, The Washington Consulting Group, Inc. (WCG) team members help safeguard the worldwide air traffic and aerospace system.
 Our professional staff ranges from senior executives in the Federal sector to private sector high achievers to military tacticians.
 We take pride in their ability to prioritize long-term benefits over short-term gains and do what is right to ensure our clients’ long-term success.

-Our professional staff enjoys a competitive benefits package; a collegiate, cutting-edge work environment; and opportunities to provide leadership in the domestic and international air traffic controller community and take on challenging assignments in the United States and abroad.
+Our professional staff enjoys a competitive benefits package; a collegiate, cutting-edge work environment; and opportunities to provide leadership in the domestic and international air traffic controller and aerospace community and take on challenging assignments in the United States and abroad.

 WCG looks for team members who produce real outcomes while bringing integrity to the process, can work effectively across cultures, and possess character and reputation for excellence that builds trust.

 We are an equal opportunity/affirmative action employer and do not discriminate against any applicant for employment on the basis of race, color, religion, sex, sexual orientation, age, national origin, veteran status, or physical impairment.
 Visit our Current Openings page to view open opportunities or submit a general application below.

 The Washington Consulting Group, Inc. team is a collective force built on integrity, innovation, hard work, and trust.
 We believe these characteristics should influence everything we do in business and in life.
 We recruit, train, and cultivate our team to deliver an outstanding collaborative work ethic and a passion for bringing innovation to the management, operation, and training processes ensuring the continued success of the worldwide air traffic and aerospace system.